-Some of the countries are showing that working on environmental protection, economic activity and dealing with health issues can go hand in hand even in the midst of the worst global pandemic
+Some of the countries are showing that working on environmental protection, economic activity, and dealing with health issues can go hand in hand even in the midst of the worst global pandemic

 While the government is one of the major and primary stakeholders in the fight against climate change but it is also upon people to show their appreciation and active participation.
-A more collaborative approach is needed between citizens, corporates, authorities, civil society along with government bodies.
+A more collaborative approach is needed between citizens, corporates, authorities, civil society along government bodies.

-We have already witnessed the positive impact of lockdown in the wake of the COVID 19 crisis that eventually resulted in a decline of greenhouse gas (GHG) emissions, better air quality, and cleaner water bodies.
+We have already witnessed the positive impact of lockdown in the wake of the COVID 19 crisis that eventually resulted in a decline in greenhouse gas (GHG) emissions, better air quality, and cleaner water bodies.